Philly Style Bulgogi Cheesesteak

 - sauce — Soy sauce, brown sugar, a hint of Korean chili flakes, sesame oil, and pepper

-How to make bulgogi cheesesteak
+How to make Bulgogi Cheesesteak

 In a small mixing bowl, combine all the sauce ingredients and mix well; set aside.

-Add chopped kimchi and stir-fry 2-3 minutes.
+Now, add chopped kimchi and stir-fry 2-3 minutes.

 Add fresh chili and the sauce.
 Cook until everything is well heated through.

 Cut the rolls in half.
 Place a piece of lettuce and a serving of bulgogi steak filling on the roll.
 Top with slices of cheese.
 The heat of the filling will melt the cheese.
 Serve immediately.